lechefran/python_slam/README.md

 `F` and `SEEK` provide legacy defaults overridden by explicit CLI options. `REVERSE` is ignored with a notice: translation sign comes from two-view cheirality.

 Frames are reported as `initializing`, `initialized`, `tracking`, or `lost`.
 Only accepted poses are inserted into the map; the initialization reference is also retained once the initial pair succeeds.
-After loss the tracker retries the last accepted view; there is no place-recognition recovery or silent restart into a different scale.
-Inspect `states` and `pose_coverage` in reports, not only exit status.
+Failed normal tracking can recover against a bounded archive of older views, with `recovered_from` identifying the selected keyframe.
+Failed recovery retains the last valid reference and map scale.
+Inspect `states`, `pose_coverage` and `recovered_frames` in reports, not only exit status.

 Exit codes: **0** means processing completed/was closed and a map was initialized (tracking gaps may exist); **1** means processing failed; **2** means invalid arguments or no map initialized; **130** means interrupted.
 GUI hold/pause time is included in total wall time; per-frame processing excludes decoding, resizing/rectification, and rendering.
 Do not label either number alone as real-time SLAM throughput.